null2264/cobblegen-web/README.md

 ## License

-This project is built based on [Bare Minimum Framework](https://github.com/Iteranya/bare-minimum-framework), which licensed under MIT (and GPL-3.0).
+This project is built based on [Bare Minimum Framework](https://github.com/Iteranya/bare-minimum-framework), which licensed under GPL-3.0.

 Unless stated otherwise, this project is licensed under the GNU General Public License, v.
 3.0 or Later: